 Literacy development involves encouraging children to link sounds and letters and to begin to read and write.
-We use Letters and Sounds to teach phonics daily.
+We use Read, Write, Inc to teach phonics daily.
 Children must be given access to a wide range of reading materials (books, poems, and other written materials) to ignite their interest.

 Children read and understand simple sentences.
 They use phonic knowledge to decode regular words and read them aloud accurately.
 They also read some common irregular words.
 They demonstrate understanding when talking with others about what they have read.